Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 • Be regularly reviewed (at least every 2 weeks)

-• Be reported to the LA and to Ofsted in due course
+• Be reported to the local authority and to Ofsted in due course

 • Not be used as a substitute for exclusion